Leica Digilux 3 vs Olympus E-1

 |13.||Panasonic L10||Y||- / -||-||-||-||2.0||-||-||-|

 Studio photographers will appreciate that the Olympus E-1 (unlike the Digilux 3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Digilux 3 and the E-1 have been discontinued, but can regularly be found used on eBay.
+Both the Digilux 3 and the E-1 have been discontinued, but can regularly be found used on ebay.
 The E-1 was replaced by the Olympus E-3, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica Digilux 3 Manual (free pdf) or the online Olympus E-1 Manual.
+Further information on the features and operation of the Digilux 3 and E-1 can be found, respectively, in the Leica Digilux 3 Manual (free pdf) or the online Olympus E-1 Manual.